What You'll Learn

+The Bachelor of Science degree in Respiratory Care from Oregon Tech integrates therapeutic and diagnostic procedures and a general education core with course work in scientific and leadership principles.
 Registered respiratory therapists are physician extenders who, under medical direction, administer cardiopulmonary care, evaluate and assess pulmonary patients, and administer medications and diagnostic tests when appropriate.
 Their duties involve the use of many of the latest advances in medical arts, sciences and technology.
-Graduates are employed in hospitals, physician's offices, rehabilitation facilities, home-care agencies and health care promotion centers as caregivers, managers and educators.

 Admission to the Respiratory Care program requires successful completion of a year of prerequisite coursework prior to admission into the program.